bhauman/figwheel-main-template/README.md

 The attribute options are:

-     +lein        which generates a project.clj
-     +bare-index  which generates an index without any annoyingly helpful content
+     +deps        which generates a deps.edn (a default when used with clj-new) +lein        which generates a project.clj (a default when used with lein) +bare-index  which generates an index without any annoyingly helpful content

 Only one **framework** option can be specified at a time.
-If no framework option is specified, nothing but a print statment is added in core.clj
+If no framework option is specified, nothing but a print statment is added to the generated ClojureScript code.

 Examples:

-	lein new figwheel-main hello-world.app -- --react +lein
+	lein new figwheel-main hello-world.app -- --react +deps

-    clj -A:new figwheel-main hello-world.app --react +bare-index
+    clj -A:new figwheel-main hello-world.app --react +bare-index +lein

 ## Usage with CLI tools